Calling All Wordsmiths

 Jax Book Fest is a big, bold celebration of authors, authorship, and the written word—held annually at the Main Library in Downtown Jacksonville.
 This year, Jax Book Fest is being held over two Saturdays in September.
 The first weekend will focus on workshops for local writers; the second Saturday will be devoted to young readers and connecting them with books they'll love.

-Note: The Lit Chat and the Writer's Lab with Tiya Miles are both made possible by a grant from the Mellon Foundation.
-More information and program registration links to come!
+Note: The programs with Tiya Miles are made possible by a grant from the Mellon Foundation.

 Call for Local Authors